J.P. Howell, Relief Pitcher

 College: USC, University of Texas at Austin

 J.P.
-Howell, relief pitcher for the Toronto Blue Jays, was first drafted in 2001 by the Atlanta Braves but he opted instead to attend the University of Southern California.
+Howell, relief pitcher, was first drafted in 2001 by the Atlanta Braves but he opted instead to attend the University of Southern California.
 Three years later, he was drafted by and signed with the Kansas City Royals.
 He pitched in the Royals' minor league system in 2004.

 Howell, who started his major league career as a starting pitcher, played in 15 games with the Royals in 2005.
 His first season was not impressive, with a 6.19 ERA, 3 wins and 5 losses, and 54 strikeouts to 39 walks in 72.2 innings.
 He also pitched in 18 games as a starter in the minors.

 The Royals traded Howell to the Tampa Bay Rays on June 20, 2006.
 He pitched in 8 games as a starting pitcher with the Rays in 2007 and he finished with a 5.10 ERA.
 He spent the rest of the season in the minors.
 In 2007, his last season as a starting pitcher, he pitched in 10 games and he had a 7.59 ERA.
 He also pitched in 21 games as a starting pitcher in the minors.